 As Renaissance Italy was Catholic, it is their beliefs that are pertinent to this discussion.
 Communion is called the Eucharist (from a Greek word meaning to give thanks).
 The Priests consecrate bread and wine before it is to be given to believers.
 The blood and wine is changed (transubstantiated) into the body and blood of Christ.
 Once it has been consecrated the bread and wine is handled in very specific ways.
-To understand more about Catholic Doctrine on the Eucharist I’d suggest reading here.
+To understand more about Catholic Doctrine on the Eucharist I’d suggest reading geography essay topics.

 Giorgione’s Adoration of the Shepherds connects the Eucharist to the Incarnation